Here’s a simple diagram sketch of excellent Seth Godin’s blog “What’s the use case?” (original blog here).

 Seth writes about a right way to sell your ideas: ‘The most effective way to sell the execution of an idea is to describe the use case first.
 And before you can do that, you need to have both the trust of your client and enough information to figure out what would delight them.’

-Even if we are too inspired with our projects, we have to remember that people don’t actually know the word about it.
+Usually as a company representative, we are familiar and inspired with solution we offer.
+However, it’s imporant to remember that people don’t actually know the word about it.
 That is why it is important to figure out if a person wants a result your project is supposed to deliver.
 Secondly, the important point is to gain trust from your client.
+It takes a time, research, pre-sales conversations, but it’s worth it.

 Reading Seth’s blogs and sketching their essence is an excellent way to exercise simple visualization skills.
-His blogs are fast to read and they are full of great messages.
+I would recommend it to everyone who is interested in practising visual thinking day by day.
+Seth Godin blogs are fast to read and they are full of great messages.

 More ideas for presentation graphics